brianhouse/art_and_code/NEXT.md

 ## Organization

-MORE SMALL GROUP DESK CRITS
+SMALL GROUP DESK CRITS once the tables support it

 ## Units

+am I consistent with the use of "argument"?

+### coordinates

+width and height (and math with them)

 ### repetition

-context: Walter Benjamin, Harold Cohen, NFTs
+context: Walter Benjamin, Harold Cohen, NFTs, Steve Reich (micro effects emerge)

 map and range parameters

+op art -- more visual examplesa

+coolers site for color schemes

+### indeterminacy
+rotation example

+better prompt

 ### recombination